hummingbot/hummingbot/documentation/docs/support/how-to.md

 For example, enter the URL</br>
 https://hummingbot-distribution.s3.amazonaws.com/hummingbot_v0.20.0_setup.exe
-</br>on your web browser to start downloading the installer for 0.20.0 version.
+</br>on your web browser to start downloading the installer for Hummingbot version 0.20.0.